 But, what about people who frequently seem this way?
 How can you recognize an emotionally unavailable person, in general?

-Although everyone’s different and there are many reasons why someone may behave emotionally distant, there are a few telltale signs of emotional unavailability.
+Although everyone’s different, there are a few telltale signs of emotional unavailability.

-Learning to recognize them may help you make decisions about your relationships and protect yourself if you feel invested in someone emotionally unavailable.
+Learning to recognize these signs may help you make decisions about your relationships and protect yourself if you feel invested in someone emotionally unavailable.

-An emotionally unavailable person has persistent difficulty expressing or handling emotions, or getting emotionally close to other people.
+Emotional unavailability refers to someone who doesn’t respond to your emotional needs or cues.
+An emotionally unavailable man or woman has persistent difficulty expressing or handling emotions, and getting emotionally close to other people.

 “When we say someone is emotionally unavailable, we mean that they are not comfortable feeling their own emotions, sharing emotions with others, or being present and responsive to someone else’s emotions,” says Dr. Lindsay Jernigan, a licensed clinical psychologist in South Burlington, Vermont.

-On the other hand, someone who’s emotionally available is comfortable sharing an emotional connection with someone else, and this includes emotional intimacy.
+On the other hand, someone who’s emotionally available is comfortable sharing an uninhibited connection with someone else, and this includes emotional intimacy.

 “Many people, particularly male gender-identified people, receive culturally reinforced messages that emotional vulnerability is ‘weak,’ and in response, they develop patterns of emotional unavailability in an attempt to live up to cultural gender expectations,” says Jernigan.

-Still, it’s a misconception that only men develop emotional unavailability or that all men are emotionally unavailable.
+Still, it’s a misconception that only men show signs of emotional unavailability or that all men are emotionally unavailable.

-Here are some signs that tell you someone is emotionally unavailable:
+Here are some important signs that tell you someone is emotionally unavailable:

 Someone who’s emotionally unavailable may fear intimacy — sharing their innermost feelings and thoughts with you.